 3. Results

-The semi-automated tracking algorithm successfully tracked both the tibia and femur edges throughout the motion cycle for all five subjects.
-The number of reconstructed frames varied among participants based on their achieved range of knee motion.
+The semi-automated tracking algorithm successfully tracked both the tibial and femoral bone edges throughout the motion cycle for all five subjects.
+The number of reconstructed frames varied among participants based on their achieved knee range of motion.
 When averaged across both bones, all frames, and all datasets, the alignment error between the transformed reference points and detected bone edges was 0.40 ± 0.02 mm.
 The segmentation time required by the semi-automated approach was less than 5 minutes per dataset, compared to approximately 15 minutes per dataset using the manual approach.
-Figure 3 demonstrates the tracking results at different points in the motion cycle, showing the segmented bone contours overlaid on the original CINE frames.
+Figure 3 demonstrates the bone tracking results at different points in the knee motion cycle, showing the segmented bone contours overlaid on the original CINE frames.

-Figure 4 shows the quantitative analysis of relative bone motion, which revealed consistent patterns across all subjects.
-The horizontal displacement of the tibial centroid relative to the femoral centroid showed a linear trend during both extension and flexion phases, ranging from approximately 8 mm to 28 mm through the motion cycle.
+Figure 4 presents the results of the quantitative osteokinematic analysis of relative bone motion, which revealed generally consistent movement patterns across all subjects.
+The horizontal displacement of the tibial centroid relative to the femoral centroid showed a linear trend during both the knee extension and flexion phases, ranging from approximately 8 mm to 28 mm through the motion cycle.
 The vertical displacement remained relatively constant around 57 mm.
-Both manual and semi-automated methods demonstrated similar motion patterns, with the semi-automated method showing consistently smaller standard deviations across all measurements.
-For horizontal displacement, the manual method showed standard deviations ranging from 2.23 to 3.32 mm, while the semi-automated method demonstrated lower variability with standard deviations between 1.70 and 2.72 mm.
-Similarly for vertical displacement, the manual method's standard deviations ranged from 0.90 to 1.65 mm, compared to 0.65 to 1.17 mm for the semi-automated method.
+Both semi-automated and manual methods demonstrated similar knee motion patterns, with the semi-automated method showing consistently smaller variability (standard deviations, SDs) across all measurements.
+For horizontal displacement, the semi-automated method demonstrated lower variability (SDs of 1.7–2.7 mm) compared to the manual method (SDs of 2.2–3.3 mm).
+Similarly, for vertical displacement, the semi-automated method showed lower variability (SDs of 0.65–1.2 mm) compared to the manual method (SDs of 0.9–1.65 mm).

+.

 4. Discussion

 The results demonstrate the technical feasibility of our semi-automated bone tracking approach for analyzing knee motion during flexion-extension movements.
 The method achieved sub-millimeter alignment accuracy (0.40 ± 0.02 mm) while significantly reducing processing time compared to manual segmentation.
-The smaller standard deviations observed with the semi-automated method suggest improved measurement consistency compared to manual tracking, likely due to the algorithmic approach being less susceptible to human variability in frame-to-frame segmentation.
+The smaller variability (SDs) observed with the semi-automated method suggests improved measurement consistency compared to manual tracking, likely due to the algorithmic approach being less susceptible to human variability in frame-to-frame segmentation.

-The method successfully quantified two-dimensional motion patterns in the sagittal plane across all subjects.
-The measurements revealed consistent trends: a systematic change in horizontal displacement (8-28 mm) through the flexion-extension cycle, and a relatively stable vertical displacement (57 ± 2 mm).
-The reconstruction of CINE frames at two-degree intervals of knee rotation was selected as it provided sufficient sampling density for motion analysis while keeping the number of frames computationally manageable.
-While reconstruction at smaller angular intervals would yield more data points in the displacement curves, it would increase processing time without substantially improving the characterization of motion patterns.
+The method successfully quantified 2D knee motion patterns in the sagittal plane across all subjects.
+The osteokinematic measurements revealed consistent trends: a systematic, linear change in horizontal displacement (8-28 mm) through the extension-flexion cycle, and a relatively stable vertical displacement (57 ± 2 mm).
+The reconstruction of CINE frames at 2° intervals of knee rotation was selected as it provided sufficient sampling density for osteokinematic analysis while keeping the number of frames computationally manageable.
+While image reconstruction at smaller angular intervals would yield more data points in the displacement curves, it would increase processing time without substantially improving the characterization of bone motion patterns.
 The consistency of these measurements across repeated motion cycles and between subjects demonstrates the method's ability to capture reproducible motion patterns, though establishing normative ranges would require larger population studies.

 This method's ability to precisely track bone motion could be particularly valuable for studying conditions that alter normal knee mechanics.
-Ligament injuries can affect joint stability and lead to increased laxity [35], potentially resulting in altered movement patterns during functional activities.
-This has been demonstrated in studies of ACL deficiency showing changes in tibial motion [36].
-While the clinical interpretation of such differences would require careful validation in future studies with specific patient cohorts, our method's precision and efficiency make it a promising tool for comparative analyses between normal and pathological joint motion patterns.
+For instance, knee ligament injuries can affect joint stability and lead to increased laxity [35], potentially resulting in altered tibiofemoral movement patterns during functional activities, as shown in individuals with ACL deficiency [36].
+Our method's precision and efficiency make it a promising tool for comparative analyses between normal and pathological knee osteokinematics; though further validation is required for meaningful clinical interpretation in specific patient cohorts.